Haroldgomez777/Techword/to_do.md

 ---
 1] Everything is broken now "Fix it"  [done]
 2] Responsive top bar
-3] "New" should be visible only to logged in users.
+3] "New" should be visible only to logged in users. [done] changed to profile
 4] "Popular" link should open up popular articles in view.
 5] "Archives" link should open up "Archived Articles" in view.